-By definition, spyware is designed to be invisible, which can be one of its most harmful attributes — the longer it goes undetected, the more damage it can cause.
-It’s like a virtual stalker that follows you through your device usage, collecting your personal data along the way.
+Computer spyware, by definition, is designed to be invisible, which is one of its most harmful attributes — the longer it goes undetected, the more damage it can cause.
+Sometimes called stalkerware or spouseware, spyware is like a virtual stalker that follows you through your device usage, collecting your personal data along the way.

 Once it’s on your computer or mobile device, spyware can carry out a distressing array of covert operations, including: